hcinven/hcinven.github.io/README.md

 [Robbers - 1975](https://open.spotify.com/track/73jVPicY2G9YHmzgjk69ae?si=43f43afc5119471e)

-- **Dancing**
+- **Dancing and Singing**

-*She is interested in dancing since she was young, I guess you can this one of her passion.
-She wants to improve her dance skills just so she can be an Idol; being an Idol is one her dreams that might only stay as a dream.
+*Both of these are her passion, she may be focusing on her dance skills rather than her voice though.
+She has been singing and dancing ever since she was a kid, she even though of being an Idol and audition in the future; Being an Idol is one of her dreams, but it may probably stay as a dream.*

-- **Singing**
+-**Arts and Craft**

-*Another one is singing, she has also been singing since she was young, she likes dancing better than singing but both are still her passion.
+*She isn't an artist but she has always been doing arts and crafts.
+She likes to draw when she isn't doing much of things, she also watches videos just to make crafts that she can give to someone she loves.*

 **THIS IS THE END FOR HCINVEN PRESENTS**